simonmichael/hledger/hledger/hledger.m4.md

 encoding ENCODING
 ```

-hledger normally expects non-ascii text to be UTF8-encoded.
+hledger normally expects non-ascii text to be using the system locale's text encoding.
 If you need to read CSV files which have some other encoding,
 you can do it by adding `encoding ENCODING` to your CSV rules.
 Eg: `encoding iso-8859-1`.

-The following encodings are supported
+The following encodings are supported:
-(some alternate names and spellings also work, but [inconsistently](https://github.com/dmwit/encoding/issues/28))
-:

 `ascii`,
 `utf-8`,